quentinstepniewski/Project5_CustomerSegmentation/README.md

 * Adapt unsupervised algorithm's hyperparameters to enhance its performances
 * Evaluate performances of a unsupervised algorithm
 * Transform features appropriately to use them in a unsupervised learning algorithm
-* Implement a sector-specific relevent unsupervised machine learning model
+* Implement a sector-specific relevant unsupervised machine learning model